Atriya squared his shoulders toward Benson. A part of him warned that this was a mistake, but now he was committed.

-Benson shifted nervously, his fingers starting to curl.
+The sergeant shifted nervously, his fingers curling inwards.
 “What are you—”

 “HANDS, motherfucker!”
 Atriya put bass into his voice.
-It was a practiced weapon.
-When done correctly it struck a pair of ears with the force of a physical blow, even if the person on the receiving end had had training.
+It was a practiced weapon—when done correctly, it struck someone’s ears with the force of a physical blow, even if the person on the receiving end had had training.
 Despite its forcible effect (Benson flinched and complied) there was no anger in it.
 It was simply a tool garnered from practice.

-“Let me hear the Judge’s prayer, you fat, bloated fuck.”
+“Let me hear the Judge’s prayer, you bloated fuck.”

 Benson began mumbling into the ground.
 “All praise the Judge.
 He who teaches us white over black, good over evil.
 What is sacred and what is vile.
 Avert thine eyes and worship his Righteousness.
 All praise the Judge.”

 As Benson finished speaking Atriya swung his baton downwards in a vicious, full-body arc.
 The nub at the end cracked cruelly against Benson’s outstretched hand—his right one.
-The fact that his hand was flush to the ground meant that it had nowhere to go to absorb the incoming force, which substantially amplified the impact of the strike.
+The fact that his hand was flush to the ground meant that it had nowhere to go—it absorbed every bit of the incoming force.
+That was exactly how the Crusader wanted it.

-Atriya stood over him, dominating him.
+Atriya stood over the Enforcer, dominating Benson with his presence.
 “See Sergeant, I have my own version of a prayer.
 It was said on Old Earth, by a man named Thucydides.
 Want to hear it?”

-Benson was bawling like a baby, holding his quivering hand.
-Streamers of snot were starting to come from his nose.
-He was lost in his own world of pain, not even registering that Atriya had spoken.
-Atriya shook his head, giving the pretense of disappointment.
+The sergeant was bawling like a baby, loosely holding on to his quivering hand.
+Streamers of snot were leaking from his nose.
+He was lost in a world of pain, not even registering that Atriya had spoken to him.
+The Crusader shook his head, giving the pretense of disappointment.

 “Seems like you wouldn’t appreciate it in your current state.
-Say hello to the rest of the Jury for me.”
-Atriya dropped his weight and rotated quickly, the motion harmonizing with his ankles, knees, hips; it traveled all the way up to his shoulders, sending the baton’s end crashing into Benson’s uninjured hand.
+But hey—say hello to the rest of the Jury for me, will you?”
+Atriya dropped his weight and rotated; the motion harmonized with his ankles, his knees, his hips…it traveled all the way up to his shoulders and sent the baton’s end crashing into Benson’s uninjured hand.
 Benson screamed louder than he had before—Atriya didn’t believe it was possible until he heard it—and hugged both hands to his chest.

 After taking a long moment to drink in the welcome sight of a miserable and crippled Benson, Atriya walked away.
 He still had an appointment to keep with Verus.
-Turning his back to the subdued threat, the unspoken words by Thucydides echoed in his mind:
+Turning his back on the subdued threat, the unspoken quote by Thucydides echoed in his mind:

 He is best who is trained in the severest school.

-Thinking of it, Atriya couldn’t help but smile.
+Thinking of it, the Crusader couldn’t help but smile.

 Want to know what I was thinking while I wrote this?
 Click here: Chapter 5 author’s notes